-Web accessibility refers to the practice of providing digital content in a way that can be used by people with disabilities.
-When we design with accessibility in mind, everyone benefits.
+Web accessibility refers to the practice of providing digital content in a way that can be used by everyone, including people with disabilities.
+Digital accessibility is important in today’s world since it makes the world a better place, ensuring that no one is excluded from accessing essential information and services.
+When we design with inclusion in mind, everyone benefits.
 Furthermore, as we increase the accessibility of our website, we also increase our website’s general usability.

 When providing accessible design, assume that there is no standard user and that there is not just one standard device used to view digital content.
 The techniques used to create an accessible website create a better user experience for everyone, including but not limited to: